 Vongburi House and Khum Chao Luang

 After breakfast, visit Wat Chom Sawan, one of our favorite Burmese Temples of Phrae.
 A migrant Tai Yai, or Shan, teak worker constructed this attractive temple in the early 20th century.
 People regard Wat Chom Sawan as one of the best examples of its kind remaining in Thailand.
 After this, we will visit the Vongburi House Museum, which is a fine example of the gingerbread architecture, that was popular about 100 years ago.
 The Vongburi House is perhaps the most beautiful example of a European-Asian-style teak wooden mansion.
 It dates back from the late 19th-early 20th century, during which Phrae was a center of the teak industry.

 The Khum Chao Luang, aka the Phrae Governor’s House, is a brick building dating back to the early 20th century.
 It was the residence of the last ruler of Phrae before the city lost its independence to the kingdom of Siam.
 The House is now open to the public as a museum.
 It is time for lunch!
 We recommend a bowl of delicious Khao Soi.

 The Forestry Museum of Phrae

-Just as Lampang, the city was a center of teak logging.
+Just like Lampang, the city was a center of teak logging.
 Right on the Yom River was the former office of the Forestry Department.
 Unfortunately, they demolished this iconic building which led to an enormous public outcry.
 The Fine Arts Department tries to reconstruct the original building.
 We will have a look at the progress.
 Close to this site is the former compound of the Danish East Asiatic Company.
 This company was involved in the teak industry for more than fifty years.
 There are three buildings at this compound.
 One of them houses a small teak museum with pictures and exhibits.
 The museum is closed on Sunday.